JoeyL10/Neighborhood-Map/README.md

 ## Installation

-To view the app live click **<a href="https://joeyl10.github.io/Neighborhood-Map/">Here</a>** .Alternatively, you can download the repo and launch index.html.
+To view the app live click **<a href="https://joeyl10.github.io/Neighborhood-Map/">Here</a>** .
+Alternatively, you can download the repo and launch index.html.
 Click on items from either the list or on the markers in order to see a picture from my trip to the location selected along with a Wikipedia article about the city.
 If you add new images install grunt and run the grunt task to optimize them.
 The level of optimization can be changed in gruntfile.js.
 To install Grunt go **<a href="http://gruntjs.com/installing-grunt">Here</a>**